toocozzy/squnna/README.md

 Squnna is the React App which will help you learn more about the cryptocurrencies world.

+Please note that the app is in the early stage of development and a lot of new features and fixes will be added soon.

 <p align="right">(<a href="#top">back to top</a>)</p>